dani-coffee/cybersecurity-notes/tryhackme/HTML+javascript+CSS.md

 ---

-• ` CDN (Content Delivery Networks)` - system of distributed servers located in many different places around the world.
-Its job is to deliver web content (like images, videos, scripts, stylesheets) to users faster and more reliably.
-Problrm: If the server is far away from you, the files take longer to arrive, slowing down the website.
-CDN solves it by: Storing copies of these files on servers closer to me geographically,Delivering the files from the nearest server, speeding up the loading time,Handling lots of traffic better, improving availability and reliability
+• Problem: If the server is far away from me, the files take longer to arrive, slowing down the website.Solution: `CDN (Content Delivery Networks)` - system of distributed servers located in many different places around the world.
+Its job is to deliver web content (like images, videos, scripts, stylesheets) to users faster and more reliably.What it does: Stores copies of these files on servers closer to me geographically,Delivers the files from the nearest server, speeds up the loading time,Handles lots of traffic better, improves availability and reliability

  ---